a.k.a. Becky Stabber f.k.a. Jizz Taco

 She uses drag as method, not subject—queerness as lived code, not case study.
 Publishing becomes ritual.
 Typography becomes spellwork.
 She prints what slips through.
 She archives what refuses.
 Her work is messy, performative, horny, and healing.
 It’s about memory, survival, and pleasure.
 It’s about making shit public before it disappears.

-More Jizz Taco can be found here:
+More Becky Stabber f.k.a.
+Jizz Taco can be found here:

 Creative Industries Fund NL’s Talent Platform